VirtuallyCreative/kaizen-101/content/_index.md

           means to be a developer of computer web technologies in 2021.

-          Chock-full of practical (anecdotal) examples on how to improve your daily developer workflow from tried, tested and repeatedly failed until true methods on,
+          Chock-full of practical, real-life examples on how to improve your daily developer workflow from tried, tested and repeatedly failed until true methods on,